mattkrick/dataloader-warehouse/README.md

 const sharedDataLoader = new SharedDataLoader({PROD, onShare: '_share', ttl: 5000});

 ```
-- `PROD`: true if running in production (don't show warnings).
-Defaults to false.
-- `onShare`: The name of the method in your dataloader object to call when you call `share()`.
-- `ttl`: time to live (ms).
-Smaller number means less memory usage.
-100-5000 is reasonable.

 ### 2. Add it to your query/mutation context.
 Call dispose after it's completed.